bvenkatr/personal-os/README.md

 	3. Less CPU, RAM, Storage space required.
 	4. More containers per machine than VMs
 	5. Greater Productivity

+####Docker containers and images
+	#####Images
+		1. Read only template used to create containers
+		2. Built by you or other docker users
+		3. Stored in the docker hub or your local registry
+	#####Containers
+		1. Isolated application platform
+		2. Contains everything needed to run your application(necessary libraries and binaries)

 ####Build New Image
 	1. Create a container from an Ubuntu image and run a bash terminal